zerocool6998/typeorm/docs-future/find-options.md

 ]
 ```

--   Select options with specific columns and specific уьиув columns loads columns from select and уьиув columns from select.
+-   Select options with specific columns and specific embed columns loads columns from select and embed columns from select.
 For example:

 ```typescript
 const users = await manager.findBy(UserEntity, {